coveo/source.coveo.com/README.md

 ```

 3. Write your post using markdown.
 Follow http://jekyllrb.com/docs/posts/
 4. Use the `<!-- more -->` tag within your post.
-To let jekyll know where the
+To let Jekyll know where the
   excerpt ends.
 5. Commit and push to github.
 6. You can view your post at [youruser.github.io/source.coveo.com](youruser.github.io/source.coveo.com)